GautamBalwant/pokedex/README.md

 # about APIs

-As per the challenge two apis are exposed at port 8080
+As per the challenge two apis are exposed at port 8080 -Pokemon by name: GET : /pokemon/{name}
- - /pokemon/{name}
- - /pokemon/translated/{name}
+ -Translate Pokemon GET : /pokemon/translated/{name}

 (e.g http://localhost:8080/pokemon/mewtwo )

- # get pokemon by name API
+ # pokemon by name API
-  - This Api takes pokemon name as a path variable
+  - This Api takes pokemon name as a path variable.
-  - First call the "https://pokeapi.co/api/v2/pokemon/{name} api
+  - First call the "https://pokeapi.co/api/v2/pokemon/{name} api.
-  - Retrieve the species URI and then make call to species api to get the description, habitat and lengendary status of the pokemon
+  - Retrieve the species URI and then make call to species api to get the description, habitat and lengendary status of the pokemon.
-  - The result is stored in the in-memory cache using name as key
+  - The result is stored in the in-memory cache using name as key.
-  - In case of exception the cache for the pokemon is cleared
+  - In case of exception the cache for the pokemon is cleared.
-  - Note some pokemon observed that the habitat was null (e.g "gible") , in those cases "not found" is returned as habitat
+  - Note some pokemon observed that the habitat was null (e.g "gible") , in those cases "not found" is returned as habitat.

  # Translate pokemon description API
-  - This Api takes pokemon name as a path variable
+  - This Api takes pokemon name as a path variable.
-  - First check if the details are present in cache , else make the api calls to fetch the pokemon details
+  - First check if the details are present in cache, else makes an api call to fetch the pokemon .
-  - Then the based on the habitat and status of the pokemon the uri for translation is reterived (eg Yoda or Shakespeare)
+  - Then based on the habitat and status of the pokemon the uri for translation is reterived (eg Yoda or Shakespeare).
-  - Call to relevant translation API is made to get the translation
+  - Call to relevant translation API is made to get the translated description.
-  - In case of exception during the translation API call the default description is returned
+  - In case of exception during the translation API call the default description is returned.
-  - The result is stored in the in-memory cache using name as key
+  - The result is stored in the in-memory cache using name as key.

 # how to access
+- Make GET call to following urls
     . http://localhost:8080/pokemon/gible
 	 output :
 	    {